-On this day in 1994, Burt Lancaster, a former circus performer who rose to fame as a Hollywood leading man with some 70 movies to his credit, including From Here to Eternity and Atlantic City, in a career that spanned more than four decades, dies of a heart attack at the age of 80 in Century City, California.
+On October 20, 1994, Burt Lancaster, a former circus performer who rose to fame as a Hollywood leading man with some 70 movies to his credit, including From Here to Eternity and Atlantic City, in a career that spanned more than four decades, dies of a heart attack at the age of 80 in Century City, California.

 Lancaster was born on November 2, 1913, in New York City and raised in East Harlem.
 After a stint at New York University, which he attended on an athletic scholarship, he quit to join the circus, where he worked as an acrobat.
 An injury forced Lancaster to give up the circus in 1939, and he worked a series of jobs until he was drafted into the Army in 1942.
 Three years later, while on leave, Lancaster’s acting career was launched after he went to visit the woman who would become his second wife at the theatrical office where she was employed and was asked by a producer’s assistant to audition for a Broadway play.
 He got the part, as an Army sergeant, and soon got noticed by Hollywood.
 In 1946, Lancaster made his silver-screen debut opposite Ava Gardner in The Killers, based on an Ernest Hemingway short story.
 Lancaster stars as The Swede, a former boxer who’s tangled up with the mob and waiting to be murdered by hit men.